HIPAA Cloud Storage Requirements: Managing Your Data Securely

 How long can HIPAA documents be stored?

-Alongside HIPAA storage requirements, the law also has guidelines for how long you can retain documents containing PHI.
+Alongside HIPAA data storage requirements, the law also has guidelines for how long you can retain documents containing PHI.
 Covered entities must keep hold of the file for a minimum of six years from when it was created.

 One important thing to note is HIPAA’s retention requirement varies on the type of document you have at hand as well as the nature of business of the covered entities.